mmatotan/mmatotan/README.md

 👋 Hey!

 I am a young and ambitious software engineer specializing in backend development and DevOps.
-My skill set is all over the place, but for the biggest part encompasses Ruby, Linux, Docker, relational databases, cloud computing and Kubernetes(and soon NixOS 🤞).
+My skill set is all over the place, but for the biggest part encompasses Ruby, Linux, Docker, relational databases, cloud computing and Kubernetes.

 Bonus: My cat Sauron coding with me